-Q. Where can I find information about the current EPA SBIR Solicitation?
+Q. Where can I find information about the current SBIR Solicitation?

-A. The Solicitation requirements are posted on the NCER/SBIR website and also the RTP Procurement website.
-A SBIR Fact Sheet is posted on these sites which provides additional information about the program.
+A. The Solicitation requirements are posted on the NCER/SBIR website.
+A SBIR Fact Sheet is posted on this site which provides additional information about the program.

 Q. After submitting a proposal, what is the next step?

-A. Once a proposal has been issued and considered to be responsive, it will be forwarded for External Peer Review.
-You may expect to receive written feedback in early January.
+A. Once a proposal has been submitted and considered to be responsive, it will be forwarded for External Peer Review.
+You may expect to receive written feedback in or around February of 2015.
 Proposals evaluated “Very Good” and “Excellent” will also undergo an EPA Programmatic Review, as described in the solicitation.
-It is anticipated that approximately 25-30 contracts will be made in February with a start date of March 1st.
+It is anticipated that approximately 20 contract awards will be made in or around April of 2015.

-A. It is the complete responsibility of the offeror to select and identify the best topic for their proposals as stated in Section I of the Solicitation.
-However, proposers may communicate with EPA representatives outside of the open solicitation periods.
-Also, proposers may use the previous year’s solicitation as a guide to the types of topics EPA is interested in.
+A. It is the complete responsibility of the offeror to select and identify the best topic for its proposal as stated in Section I of the Solicitation.

 Q. Can more than one proposal be submitted?